mendix/docs-site-test/content/en/docs/studio8/page-editor/page-editor-widgets/page-editor-widgets-structure.md

 {{/* % image_container width="500" % */}}![](/attachments/studio8/page-editor/page-editor-widgets/page-editor-widgets-structure/snippet-example.jpg)
 {{/* % /image_container % */}}

 While you can call (use) snippets on your pages in Studio, you cannot create, change, or delete them.
-For more information on snippets in Studio Pro, see [Snippet](/refguide8/snippet).
+For more information on snippets in Studio Pro, see [Snippet](/refguide8/snippet/).

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 The **Snippet** widget is not displayed if your app does not contain any snippets.
 {{% /alert %}}